OpenCilk/www.opencilk.org/src/posts/2022-06-27-how-to-parallelize-your-own-language.md

 ---
 title: How to parallelize your own language using OpenCilk components
-eleventyNavigation:
-  order: 99
+excerpt: Angelina Lee and TB Schardl presented the following tutorial at the PACT 2021 tutorial session.
+date: 2021-09-27
+author: Bruce Hoppe
+thumbnail: /img/random-work-steal.png
+tags:
+ - conference
+ - tutorial
 ---

-Angelina Lee and TB Schardl presented the following tutorial at the PACT 2021 Tutorial session on September 27, 2021.

 ## Abstract